matthewmueller/ppi/Readme.md

 To test a photo from your device simply add it to `test/images`, run the tests with `make test`, then inspect the exif data inside `test/exif`.
 Hopefully there will be enough data to determine the PPI.

+## TODO

+Depending on what kind of computer the screenshot was taken on the PPI will change:

+- Non-retina mac: 72 ppi
+- Retina mac: 144 ppi
+- Windows: 96 ppi
+- Linux: 96 ppi (?)

+We can provide sensible defaults for images that we know are take on a specific computer

 ## Test

     make test